-Although the main school campus was constructed in 2002, a new building (P) was also constructed with additional science labs.
+Although the main school campus was constructed in 2002, a new building (P) was also constructed in 2006 with additional science labs.
 Portable buildings have been added to accommodate population increases in the Evergreen Valley community.
 Additionally, a large new walkway was put in 2013 to accommodate the the need for larger student walkways in the interior of campus.
-The football stadium and track were completely re-built in 2012.
+The football field had turf installed in 2012, providing a safer playing field for our athletes.
 The outdoor tennis and basketball courts were re-surfaced in 2015-16.
 There has been general wear and tear on the buildings and facilities since 2002.
-Landscaping around campus can be difficult to maintain and work is scheduled to beautify landscape with California natives.
+Over time, the landscaping around campus has added California native and drought-tolerant plants.
 EVHS has significantly reduced water use in line with California's water conservation efforts.
 Renovation is needed in some high-traffic areas of campus (ie. bathrooms, portables, locker rooms).
 Renovation of the science labs and bathrooms were completed by Summer of 2017.
 Classrooms P1-P12 were renovated in the summer of 2015.
+EVHS is part of Bond Measure Z, and School Site Council has prioritized various projects around campus to improve the student experience.